Los Bañales: Funerary monuments

-Its inscriptions indicate that a woman named Atilia Festa built it, in life, for her grandfather Gaius Atilius Genialis, for her father Lucius Atilius Festus and for herself.
+Its inscriptions indicate that a woman named Atilia Festa built it, in life, for her grandfather Gaius Atilius Genialis, for her father Lucius Atilius Festus, and for herself.
 This facade is one of the ornamental jewels of Roman funerary art in the Iberian Peninsula.

-In January 2016, Pablo Serrano, infographics artist of the Los Bañales project, carried out a 3D reconstruction of the monument based on detailed photogrammetric documentation and comparison with similar monuments and Roman funerary culture.
+In January 2016, Pablo Serrano, an infographics artist of the Los Bañales project, carried out a 3D reconstruction of the monument based on detailed photogrammetric documentation and comparison with similar monuments and Roman funerary culture.
 This reconstruction is hosted on the Los Bañales video channel.

 Mausoleum of the Sádaba Synagogue A Roman mausoleum made of opus mixtum, with rigging made of ashlar and brick, a cruciform plan with two exedras appended to the sides, and unequal arms.
 The monument follows architectural parallels from the Constantinian era, 4th century CE., similar to Sant Miquel de Egara (Tarrasa) or Centcelles (Constantí, Tarragona).
 It was likely associated with a sumptuous villa, of which some remains are preserved a few meters from the mausoleum.

-On April 17, 2015 the Geometric Documentation of Heritage Laboratory (LDGP) of the University of the Basque Country, presented an exhaustive work on the remains of this mausoleum, documenting its state of conservation at that time and making its results public for future studies or restoration work.
+On April 17, 2015, the Geometric Documentation of Heritage Laboratory (LDGP) of the University of the Basque Country presented an exhaustive work on the remains of this mausoleum, documenting its state of conservation at that time and making its results public for future studies or restoration work.

 Rural settlement

 In spite of the intense urbanization that the area registered in Roman times, the region's ancient cities survived, above all, on agrarian activity.
-Cereal, oil, wine, esparto, wood, livestock products and, also, sandstone must have been the primary products of this territory.
+Cereal, oil, wine, esparto, wood, livestock products, also sandstone must have been the primary products of this territory.
 The area was very well irrigated by the waters of the rivers Riguel and Arba de Luesia and was crossed, in addition, by a road that connected the Ebro Valley with the Bay of Biscay and the Pyrenees and an extensive network of secondary roads.

 The local elite, which had large farms, maintained an active relationship with the city, using it as a market for its products and as a source of workers.
 There were large rural districts annexed to the city -uici- where different groups of artisans were located.
 Somewhat more distant and strategically located were the villas, sumptuous farms that took advantage of the resources of their surrounding area and in some cases had important facilities such as baths or cemeteries.

 In the summer of 2013, the City Council of Layana, with the advice of the Uncastillo Foundation, inaugurated an innovative Interpretation Center on the rural Roman landscape called De Agri Cultura.
 This interpretive space is located in the medieval tower of the 11th century that presides over the hamlet of the municipality.
-It is a space that allows visitors to get an idea of the productive systems, economic life and peasant society of the Roman era in the vicinity of Los Bañales.
+It is a space that allows visitors to get an idea of the productive systems, economic life, and peasant society of the Roman era in the vicinity of Los Bañales.